 One of my first post-government efforts was a graphical comparison, with spreadsheet attachments, put up by New York University’s Taub Urban Research Center in 2001.
 It was taken off that site after several years (though it is probably still on the internet somewhere), and was written about in this New York Times article.

-The series of posts over the past year are, taken together, a more detailed equivalent of that effort nearly 15 years ago, complete with charts to summarize the more detailed information in spreadsheet tables.
+The series of posts from late 2018 through, eventually 2020, taken together, are a more detailed equivalent of that effort nearly 20 years ago, complete with charts to summarize the more detailed information in spreadsheet tables.
 My data and posts here on Saying the Unsaid in New York are reference materials, not short term news, and are usable for a long period after they have been posted.
 On this page, therefore, the latest spreadsheets and links to those posts will remain in place, available to all, until they are replaced by new ones.

 The spreadsheets and links, organized by data source, are below.

 Census of Governments: State and Local Government Finance, Long Term Data For FY 1972 to 2019

 I recently updated my tabulation by state, with New York City and the Rest of New York State compiled separately, of all available Census Bureau data on public employee pensions, state and local government debt, and past infrastructure construction expenditures.
 The purpose of this “long term” analysis is to compare the extent to which each state’s future has been “sold out” by the decisions of the past, relative to the current total personal income of that state’s residents.
 The latest analysis goes from FY 1972 to 2019, and incorporates a Bureau of Economic Analysis tabulation of the public employee pension hole by state.

 A spreadsheet with the data as downloaded, tables, and charts is here.